EdgeSDMF/EdgeSDMF/README.md

 ## 🚀 About Me

 I’m a results-driven IT professional with 15+ years of hands-on experience in **cybersecurity**, **cloud infrastructure**, and **network engineering**.
-I specialize in automating secure cloud deployments, managing risk, and architecting resilient systems—whether on-premises or in the cloud.
+I specialize in automating secure cloud deployments, managing risk, architecting resilient systems—whether on-premises or in the cloud, and Vertical Agentic AI architecture.

 Through my military background and work with critical infrastructure, I bring **discipline, adaptability, and mission-focus** to everything I build.